fahid2002/PromptGrid-Server/README.md

 EMAIL_FROM=PromptGrid Security <your-gmail-address@gmail.com>
 ```

 The Gmail account must have Google 2-Step Verification enabled and an App Password created for the server.
 Do not use the regular Gmail password.
-Gmail SMTP uses an encrypted TLS connection in transit; application-level protection is added by hashing OTPs in MongoDB, expiring them after 10 minutes, limiting attempts to five, enforcing a resend cooldown, and invalidating each code after successful use.
+Resend uses HTTPS; Gmail SMTP uses encrypted TLS in transit.
+Application-level protection is added by hashing OTPs in MongoDB, expiring them after 10 minutes, limiting attempts to five, enforcing a resend cooldown, and invalidating each code after successful use.

 Email OTP is available for: